AmeryGration/pymimic/docs/source/tutorials/validation.rst

 The behaviour of the observed predictor residuals should be consistent with the assumptions we have made about their distribution.

-If the distribution of the LOO predictor residuals is known then we may construct prediction intervals for them.
-If not, we may construct bounds for their prediction intervals using Chebyshev's inequality or the Vysochanskij--Petunin inequality (see :ref:`Prediction intervals
-<prediction_intervals>`).

 A good summary statistic is provided by the leave-one-out cross-validation score